University of Nottingham Medicine Interview Questions

 3. Discuss challenging ethical debates.
 Make sure you don’t sit on the fence while answering.
 It’s good to discuss the pros and cons for both sides but at the end always choose between them, if asked to.
 We have a great page for medical ethics here: Medical Ethics

 5. Definitely be ready with your genuine answer to “why medicine?”
-Try to refrain from giving generic answers for this question and make sure your answer is holistic and personal.
+Try to refrain from giving generic answers for this question and make sure your answer is personal.
 An easy way to do this is to reflect upon your work experience.
 To help you answer questions about your motivation to study medicine, have a look at our page here: Model Answers

 7. Environment is key, especially with online interviews.
 Your background makes a huge impression and the interviewers don’t want to see your laundry lying on your bed in the background.
-Try and make sure to have a clear background that won’t distract people and make sure to dress well, even if your at home, it’s important to wear the right thing.
+Try and make sure to have a clear background that won’t distract people and make sure to dress well, even if you’re at home, it’s important to wear the right thing.

 Frequently Asked Question